firebase/firebase-cpp-sdk/release_build_files/readme.md

         specific app object.
         ([#991](https://github.com/firebase/quickstart-unity/issues/991)).
-    -   General (Android): Fixed a potential SIGABRT when an app was created with non-default app name on Android KitKat ([#429](https://github.com/firebase/firebase-cpp-sdk/pull/429)).
+    -   General (Android): Fixed a potential SIGABRT when an app was created with a non-default app name on Android KitKat ([#429](https://github.com/firebase/firebase-cpp-sdk/pull/429)).

 ### 7.3.0